ikanias/tc_sbom_csaf_uploader/README.md

 tc_sbom_csaf_uploader with UI bearer token
 -------------------------------------------
-This tool works under the Trustification project (https://github.com/trustification/trustification).
+This tool works under the Trustification project (https://github.com/trustification/trustification). \
+In order to use this option of the tool please select the 'master' branch. \
 This tool is intended to upload SBOM or CSAF/VEX files of .json type to the Trustification application remote server. \
 The way to use it is pretty simple - Just insert the following data after running the command 'python3 main.py': \
 **path** - Enter the files' path from which you like to upload the files from \